jbsoum/Truecharts-Build-Tutorial/README.md

 3. Don't do any of the paid stuff (unless you want to, ofc).

 4. Once your domain is ready, click on it on your dashboard, and click on *DNS* in the left toolbar.

+5. We're going to add an ```A Record``` here, click the *Add Record* button
+    - Type: ```A```
+    - Name (required):```<your-snazzy-domain>.<something>```
+        - eg: ```example.com```
+    - IPv4 address: ```<Your.Server.IP.Address>```
+    - Proxy status: *Disabled*
+    - TTL: *Auto*

+6. That's it for now!
+We'll come back here later for a couple of things:
+    - Generate an API Token to update the DNS with our IP address dynamically
+        - aka we don't have to tell Cloudfare what our IP address is every day if our ISP is always changing it
+        - we'll do that automatically with a Trueharts app we'll install on our homelab!
+    - Add a ```CNAME Record``` for each app we want to access remotely
+        - eg if we wanted to access the Whoogle chart, we would add a CNAME record for whoogle.your-snazzy-domain.something
+        - once we set everything up, you should be able to access whoogle.your-snazzy-domain.com from anywhere with your credentials

+Okay!
+Break time over!
+Let's get back to it!

 -----